 However, there are no long-term negative effects of the drug concerned with breastfeeding infants.
 Consult your pediatrician immediately in case of any adverse effects.
 Alternatives for Zoloft when breastfeeding include Nortiyptyline or Paroxetine.

 A study was done to test how Zoloft and milk supply works.
 There was a decrease in the milk supply in six patients who were on sertraline.
 One mother reported an increase in the milk supply after stopping sertraline for a week at four months postpartum.
 She was on the drug since the sixth month of pregnancy (2).
 If you observe any decrease in the breast milk supply, visit your doctor immediately.

 Effects In Nursing Infants

-- An uncontrolled online survey on 930 nursing mothers on the antidepressant, revealed that 10% nursing infants exhibit drug discontinuation symptoms like low body temperature, irritability, uncontrollable crying, eating and sleeping disorders (5).
+- An uncontrolled online survey on 930 nursing mothers on the antidepressant, revealed that 10% nursing infants exhibit drug discontinuation symptoms like low body temperature, irritability, uncontrollable crying, eating and sleeping disorders (4).
 It was more evident in babies of mothers who took antidepressants only during breastfeeding, compared to the mothers who took the drug in pregnancy and lactation.

 Best Time To Nurse If Mother Is On Zoloft

 It is best to nurse an hour before taking the pill.
 If your little one sleeps all night, feed her before bedtime and put her to sleep.
 As per a survey, in the 1997 American Journal of Psychiatry, Zoloft would be at its peak in the mother’s milk at seven to ten hours after ingestion.
-Ideally, you can resume breastfeeding, 14 hours after the dose.

 Other Ways To Manage Postnatal Depression